Cupitt’s Winery, Ulladulla, New South Wales © Destination NSW

-On paper, the Mornington Peninsula is a mecca for foodies (would you expect anything less from a gourmet region just an hour from Melbourne?).
+The Mornington Peninsula is known for being a mecca for foodies (would you expect anything less from a gourmet region just an hour from Melbourne?).
 In real life, it’s even better; a handsome seaside swathe crammed with big-hitting restaurant experiences like Pt Leo Restaurant and Doot Doot Doot, farmgate trails and wineries.

 Dig a little deeper and you’ll find the locals’ favourites.
-Take your dog for a picnic on the tree swing at Tucks Wine, sip craft brews in the old stables at St Andrews Beach Brewery (now growing hops, not grooming horses) and pre-order a picture-perfect platter from Smell the Cheese to enjoy in your bell tent at Iluka Retreat.
-You can even get hands-on and pick your own sweet morello cherries from the 4,500 trees at Red Hill Cherry Farm – the oldest in the state – from mid to late-November until early to mid-January each year.
+Take your dog for a picnic on the tree swing at Tucks Wine, take a farmgate tour with Green Olive at Red Hill, sip craft brews in the old stables at St Andrews Beach Brewery and pre-order a picture-perfect platter from Smell the Cheese to enjoy in your bell tent at Iluka Retreat.

 The Adelaide Hills offers tasty tipples, rolling green hills and friendly locals, all just a short drive from Adelaide.
-As a bonus, a visit to this region supports small businesses and wineries serving up some of Australia’s most delicious – and Instagrammable – treats.
-It seems the gorgeous scenery inspires photogenic food experiences around these parts; pick up artistic artisan cheeses from Woodside Cheese Wrights, have an idyllic pallet picnic overlooking the vines at Golding Wines (or book its Nido "nest" experience), and perch up in front of the beautiful wooden doors with a glass of rosé at Bird in Hand.
+Pick up artistic artisan cheeses from Woodside Cheese Wrights, have an idyllic pallet picnic overlooking the vines at Golding Wines, and perch up in front of the beautiful wooden doors with a glass of rosé at Bird in Hand.

 Make tracks from Perth for cool-climate wines backed by dramatic mountains and forests, breaching whales and spring wildflowers.
 In the Great Southern region of Western Australia, you’ll find more than 50 wineries peppered through five sub-regions.
 Riesling (best paired with local oysters) and shiraz are the stars here, but there are a plethora of varieties, including organic small-batch natural wines by Oranje Tractor Wine.

 Just half an hour from Hobart, the Huon Valley is best known for giving the island state of Tasmania its ‘Apple Isle’ title.
 Eighty per cent of the state’s apples are still grown here, but it has also emerged as a gourmands’ destination of choice.
-Rumbles started in 2016, when chef and Gourmet Farmer presenter Matthew Evans opened Fat Pig Farm.
-The Port Cygnet Cannery has followed suit, embodying its self-sufficient ethos in intimate events at which you’ll come face-to-face with farmers and local makers.
 Don’t miss Home Hill Winery in Ranelagh for award-winning pinot noir, and Willie Smith’s Apple Shed for cider and pommeau.